Classification Trees

 Accuracy

-A simple metric for summarizing the information in the confusion matrix is accuracy.
+It is a simple metric for summarizing the information in the confusion matrix.
 It is the proportion of correct classifications for both classes, out of the total classifications performed.

 In Python, we calculate accuracy using the scikit-learn accuracy_score() function.